 One of the best kept consumer secrets out there is the little-known CLUE report, which is made available to insurance companies on every single insurance consumer.
 The CLUE report is the insurance-world equivalent of a credit report on insurance consumers and can have a profound impact on your personal property and auto insurance rates.
-However, despite its importance, only 1% of consumers said they were very familiar with the CLUE report and only 17% had ever heard of it.
+However, despite its importance, very few consumers said they were very familiar with the CLUE report and only 14% had heard of it.
 If you don’t know what a CLUE report is and how it can be used against you – I strongly recommend you read on.

 Crusading for vulnerable consumers has become a deeply passionate pursuit of mine, so I decided to dig in to and find out answers to the following questions (and even ordered my own report in the process):